 Finding the right IBAN code is super-important, and thankfully it’s not very difficult.
 If you don’t use the correct IBAN code, your payment might be returned or sent to the wrong account.

-To find your IBAN code, you simply just need to log in to your bank’s online banking, or check your bank statement.
-If you’re still unsure, or for some reason can’t find it, check by calling your bank so that you get it right the first time!
+To find your IBAN code, simply log in to your bank’s online banking, or check your bank statement.
+If for some reason can’t find it, call your bank so you get it right the first time.

-If you are sending money abroad, probably the best way to get the necessary IBAN code is by simply asking the recipient to provide the details you need.
+When sending money abroad, probably the best way to get the necessary IBAN code is by simply asking the recipient to provide the details.
 If the recipient doesn’t have their IBAN, or doesn’t know how to find it, ask them to call their bank and request their code.

 If you can’t get in contact with the recipient, or are finding it hard to get a hold of your bank, you can search for your desired IBAN online.
 There are several online calculators which will convert a bank account to an IBAN.
 All you have to do is input the bank’s code and the account number.

-However, do exercise extreme caution and reconfirm the IBAN number as sending payments to an invalid IBAN number can lead to lost payments and long wait times for refunds.
+However, always exercise caution and reconfirm the IBAN number.
+Sending payments to an invalid IBAN number can lead to lost payments and long wait times for refunds.

 You can see sample IBANs by country here.